What are the Different Types of Journaling? And, how do you begin?

 The Bullet Journal Method: Track the Past, Order the Present, Design the Future

-Different Types of Journaling to Try
+Other Kinds of Journaling to Try

 Obviously, you can use a different journaling technique whenever you want.
 Maybe you only have five minutes so you do something like the five minute journal or bullet journals.
-Or maybe you have more time, and you write for as long as you’d like to prime the pump for writing or to delve into your emotions for therapy.

 Journals can be used for creative journaling for anyone who wants to have fun while journaling.
 However, journals can also be used to get down to business and used for tracking habits and productivity too.

 Your journal can be used to sketch or draw your feelings like in an art journal or your impressions about art if you aren’t feeling creative.
-A blank (non-lined) journal can be an anything goes space where you get to create whatever structure you would like for your journaling – with sketches on one page and bullets on another.
-Regardless, you are in charge and you get to decide what you want to do in your blank journal.
+A blank (non-lined) journal can be an anything goes space where you get to create whatever structure you would like for your journaling.

 Journal with Purpose Layout Ideas 101: Over 100 inspiring journal layouts plus 500 writing prompts